 3 Key PPC Marketing Strategy Elements for Successful Google Ads Campaigns

 PPC marketing strategy initiatives in business start with a plan of action.
-Busy entrepreneurs are usually time poor.
-Therefore, to come up with the right plan of action that will drive sustainable growth in the long run, can be tricky.
+Busy entrepreneurs are usually time-poor.
+Therefore, coming up with the right plan of action that will drive sustainable growth in the long run, can be tricky.

 Many marketing briefs only outline the general goals (why) deliverables (what) and channels (how).
 Everything else is left unspecified and susceptible to taking a different direction and likely away from desired results.